tomorroisnew/Multicycle-RISC-V-CPU/README.md

 ## Credits

 This project uses code from the Yosys Open SYnthesis Suite.
 Yosys is an open-source framework for Verilog RTL synthesis.
 The code included in `cells_sim.v` is derived from Yosys to facilitate simulation and synthesis processes.

+## TODO
+- Implement PLIC (Platform-Level Interrupt Controller)
+    - Add PLIC gateway module for each type of signal:
+        - Level sensitive
+        - Edge sensitive
+- Add the ISA M extension (Multiplication and Division)
+- Implement CSRs (Control and Status Registers)
+- Add the ISA A extension (Atomic Instructions)
+- Implement VGA I/O
+- Implement QSPI for the flash memory